-The City of Minneapolis is currently exploring three policies to enhance residential energy awareness: time of sale energy disclosure, multi-family benchmarking, and time of lease energy disclosure.
+The City of Minneapolis is currently exploring three policies to enhance residential energy awareness: time of sale energy disclosure, multi-family benchmarking, and time of rent energy disclosure.
 This overview provides background and descriptions of the proposed policies.
 As part of on-going community engagement, renters, homeowners, property managers, realtors, TISH evaluators, and other community members are invited to attend the following public meeting about the policies:

 Energy efficiency programs, tools, and resources that support these policies are described here.